hashicorp/terraform-website/content/source/docs/enterprise/api/policies.html.md

 [Sentinel Policy as Code](../sentinel/index.html) is an embedded policy as code framework integrated with Terraform Enterprise.

-Policies are defined on a per-organization level, and are enforced on all runs between the plan and apply stages.
+Policies are configured on a per-organization level, and are enforced on all of an organization's workspaces during runs.
+Each plan's changes are validated against the policy prior to the apply step.
 (For details, see [Run States and Stages](../run/states.html).)
-A plan's changes must be validated by the policy in order to proceed to the apply step.

 This page documents the API endpoints to create, read, update, and delete the Sentinel policies in an organization.
-To read and override policy checks in a specific run, use the [Runs API](./run.html).
+To view and manage the results of a specific run's policy check, use the [Runs API](./run.html).

 ## Create a Policy